oldcomputerjunk/oldcomputerjunk.github.io/_posts/2019-01-13-ng7-selective-karma.markdown

 - webpack
 ---

 Today with an Angular 7 / Ionic 4 project I was updating some unit tests, and this particular project I had been reasonably  self-disciplined about actually building out  unit test coverage.
-However the downside is that more tests take longers to compile, and run.
+However the downside is that more tests take longer to compile, and run.
 This starts to get tedious when you only want to re-run a small number during development.

-Out of the box, Angular 7 disappointed me for the first time since using it by not providing a way to run individual unit tests from the cli.
-The solution involves a third party plugin, customising `angular.json` and Webpack and `test.ts`.
+Out of the box, Angular 7 disappointed me significantly for the first time, by not providing a way to run individual unit tests from the cli.
+The solution involves leveraging a third party plugin, customising `angular.json` and Webpack and `test.ts`.

 ~ [Jump ahead to the solution](#Solution) or the [recap](#Recap)~